CONTRACT & CONDITIONS

 I want you to rest assured that I will always do my best to create a safe environment for our sessions and that you will always be treated with respect, care and confidentially.
 You should also expect me to always be on time for our sessions whether they take place on Skype or in person in my offices in Edinburgh or New York.

-When we have our sessions on Skype it is of paramount importance that you have a room at your disposal that allows you to work freely and confidentially, without any interruptions from other people (including children).
+When we have our sessions online on Doxy.me it is of paramount importance that you have a room at your disposal that allows you to work freely and confidentially, without any interruptions from other people (including children).
 You may also wish to use a pair of headphones in order to enhance confidentiality.

 In order to make the best use of your psychotherapy or coaching sessions you should abstain from the use of alcohol or recreational drugs during our sessions.